jasontcrabtree/WIP-2020-Portfolio/posts/css-variables.md

 ## The Basic Structure of a Webpage

 Imagine a basic website with pictures and words.
 [HTML](https://developer.mozilla.org/en-US/docs/Web/HTML) (_**Hypertext Markup Language**_) is the coding language that creates the websites layout and underlying content.
 [CSS](https://developer.mozilla.org/en-US/docs/Web/css) (_**Cascading Style Sheets**_) is the coding language used to add styles to the original HTML code.
 It's a relatively controversial coding language, full of debates about whether it's even a real programming language.
 Personally, I love it because it's incredibly literal.
 Do you want to change the colour of something?

+`background-color: red`

-Type `background-color: red`.
-Or maybe you want to change the size of a font? `font-size: 40px` will do the trick.
+Or maybe you want to change the size of a font?
+Font size will do the trick.

+`font-size: 40px`

 HTML without CSS looks the same regardless of content — for Google, Twitter or this blog.
 CSS is (part of) what differentiates the design, style and brand of websites and products.